snowplow/snowplowanalytics.com/_posts/2019-02-06-snowplow-r112-baalbek-batch-pipeline-reliability-improvements/index.md

 <h2 id="cc">2.
 Clojure Collector improvement</h2>

 We’ve increased the number of files that can be opened concurrently on the Elastic Beanstalk machines running the Clojure Collector from 1024 to 65536.
+This ensures that the collector is never throttled on the number of open file handles it can accept.

 <h2 id="redshift">3.
 Redshift (and Postgres) data model improvement</h2>